BLACK FRIDAY: Save up to $1,322 on our trips! Limited spots. Book Now.

 Ivan IV (Russia)

 Ivan IV, or, as you may better know him, Ivan the Terrible, was the Grand Prince of Moscow and later the Tsar of the Russians during the mid-16th century.
 His many conquests may have helped Russia to become a state spanning almost one billion acres, but this rule was not without its horrors.
 Ivan was prone to outbreaks of mental illness, which punctuated his reign.
 He was known to arbitrarily kill those whom he considered a threat, culminating most famously in the Massacre of Novgorod, which saw some 3,000 brutally injured or killed.
 His paranoia made him deeply distrustful of all those around him, and as a result he had a tense relationship with the Russian nobility.
-Terrible as he may have been, but it is his erratic behavior that was the most terrifying.
+Terrible as he may have been, but it is his erratic behaviour that was the most terrifying.

 Tokugawa Ieyasu (Japan)

 Another of the original leaders of an Asian nation, this time, Japan.
 The country’s history remains one of the most secretive, but word of Tokugawa Ieyashu‘s practices spread far and wide.
 He was the founder and first shogun of Japan’s Tokugawa shogunate, remaining in power until his death, even though he technically abdicated in 1605, having initially seized power in only 1600.
 Power and wealth drove him even from a young age, and his rise to power and ensuing reign were littered with high body counts.
 Those who stood in his way were ruthlessly slaughtered.
-He was a very calculating leader, which played in his favor politically, but the severe traits of his power often reared their ugly head, as he frequently slayed those that stood in his way (or who simply survived his ongoing crusades).
+He was a very calculating leader, which played in his favour politically, but the severe traits of his power often reared their ugly head, as he frequently slayed those that stood in his way (or who simply survived his ongoing crusades).

 Genghis Khan (Mongolia)